Luke Harris: Club career

 first team for the first time on 23 August 2022 for an EFL Cup match away against Crawley Town.
 In September 2022 Harris was rewarded with a new professional contract with Fulham lasting until 2025, and began training daily with the first-team squad.
 First-team manager Marco Silva described him as "an offensive midfielder.
 He has one thing that is really important in football today – the ability to arrive in the box and score goals.
 It is something that is not easy to find in a midfielder, to be in the right spots.
 He has it.
 It's up to us to keep working with him and to make him grow in the other aspects.
 That will be important for him."
 Harris made his Premier League debut on 20 October 2022 appearing as a substitute in a 3–0 home win over Aston Villa.

 In February 2023, Harris was awarded the 'Rising Star Award' at the 2022 Channel Islands Sports Awards.

 On 3 January 2024, Harris joined League One side Exeter City on loan until the end of the season.

 Harris joined League One club Birmingham City on 4 August 2024 on loan for the 2024–25 season.
 He made his debut in the opening fixture of the season, replacing Willum Þór Willumsson soon after half-time with Birmingham 1–0 down at home to Reading; he "injected some urgency into Blues' play and found himself in some good positions" as his team drew the match via a late penalty.

 On 25 July 2025, Harris joined Championship club Oxford United on a season-long loan.
+He scored his first goal for the club in a 1–1 draw with Middlesbrough on 22 November 2025.
+On 7 January 2026 Harris was recalled from his loan by Fulham.
+Twelve days later, he joined Wycombe Wanderers on loan until the end of the season.

+On 21 August 2026, Harris joined League One club Wigan Athletic on a season-long loan deal with an option to buy.